ntnmrndn/FoundationURLPubKeyExtractor/README.md

 # FoundationURLPubKeyExtractor
-Easy way to extract the hash of a public key from a domain on iOS/macOS
+Easy way to extract a public key from a domain on iOS/macOS

 Usage: